tonnykwon/blog/_machine/2019-07-27-Latent Dirichlet Allocation.md

 We have discussed about general Expectation Maximization algorithm and how it can be used in optimizing Gaussian Mixture Model.
 In this article, we will talk how EM can be used in Latent Dirichlet Allocation, which is one of method of topic modeling.

-Before we get into LDA, let's see what Dirichlet distribution  and Beta distribution is.
+Before we get into LDA, let's see what Dirichlet distribution and Beta distribution are.